Why Interdisciplinary Studies?

 - Explore the curriculum by reading course course descriptions and about each of the seven emphasis areas.

-- Enroll in a core course or course in an emphasis area of interest.
+- Enroll in a core course if you are interested in an internal transfer or course in an emphasis area of interest.

-- Meet with the Change of Major Advisor Sabrina Canady and learn about the CLA change of major policies.
+- Meet with the CLA Advising and learn about the CLA change of major policies.

 - Meet with Career Services to discuss your areas of interest and career goals.